minhhao97vn/HINT/README.md

 Accepted as regular paper at IEEE ICDM 2023, Shanghai, China.

 ## Code base
+Part of our code is inspired from [Nimarb's Implementation](https://github.com/nimarb/pytorch_influence_functions)

 Implementation uses Python 3.9 version with Pytorch.
 To install dependencies for this source code:
 ```
 pip install -r requirements.txt